Quasolaris/X-Touch-Mini-Linux-Volume-Control/README.md

 This script should also work with other MIDI controllers, but you will need to change the mappings, see the Sources chapter for an explanation on how to do it.

 ## Functionalities
-- Knobs 1 - 8 control the volume of 8 sources chosen with trhe buttons beneath the knobs (0-127 mapped from 0.0 to 1.0)
+- Knobs 1 - 8 control the volume of 8 sources chosen with the buttons beneath the knobs (0-127 mapped from 0.0 to 1.0)
 - Knob buttons 1 - 8 (See image below) used to map application
   - Click button and choose an application from the list
 - Fader control the main volume (0-127 mapped from 0 to 100%)